-Nevertheless all the lower level inflows share increasing trends, which are statistically significant at high levels (cf. Tab.
-4).
-Coinciding with this increase of the lower level inflow the mid level outflow is also strengthening.
-Their trends as calculated by a least squares fit are a bit lower in magnitude, but are all significantly different at high levels.
-The strengthened outflow counteracts the increase of the inwards directed transport, but is weaker in magnitude.
-Note, that the sum of the trend of in and outflow adds to the trend of the total net budget of moisture transport (Tab.
-3).
-This counteracting of the

-MATTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TRAPPED trend in the outflow is most pronounced for the instantaneous variables in MT{ii} , where its magnitude is $\approx \frac{2}{3}$ of the inflow's increase, and is much less distinctive for MT{mm} ($\approx \frac{1}{5}$ only).
+[41] Nevertheless, all the lower-level inflows share increasing trends, which are statistically significant at high levels (Table 4).
+Coinciding with this increase in the lower-level inflow, the midlevel outflow is also strengthening.
+Their trends as calculated by a least squares fit are a bit lower in magnitude but are all significantly different at high levels.
+The strengthened outflow counteracts the increase in the inward directed transport but is weaker in magnitude.
+Note that the sum of the trend of inflow and outflow adds to the trend of the total net budget of moisture transport (Table 3).
+This counteracting of the trend in the outflow is most pronounced for the instantaneous variables in MT{ii} , where its magnitude is $\sim \frac{2}{3}$ of the inflow's increase and is much less distinctive for MT{mm} ($\sim \frac{1}{5}$ only).